manwar/theweeklychallenge/content/blog/advent-calendar-2024-12-07.md

 <br>

 If the sorted list doesn't match the original, the leading ones aren't progressively to the right.
-Bail out by rule 3.
+Bail out by `rule 3`.

 <br>